kastaniotis/Sups/Sups/README.md

 It is meant as an easy to maintain and use alternative that provides the most common functionality required by a UPS.

-So far it is only tested with Powerwalker Basic UPSs, and works only on linux

 ## Installation

 There are a few options